wol-soft/php-json-schema-model-generator/docs/source/types/string.rst

 Pattern validation
 ------------------

-To add a pattern validation to the property use `pattern` keyword.
+To add a pattern validation to the property use the `pattern` keyword.

 .. warning::